aaman007/BlindStick-Voice-Guider/README.md

 Two ultrasonic sensor detects higher objects and lower objects.
 Higher object range is 0-35 cm and lower object range is 0-20 cm.
 The higher object detecting ulstrasonic sensor is always looking for objects inside 60 degree angle of front side.
 A servo motor is used to move the sensor.

-Additionally, a buzzer is used when an object is detected.
+Additionally, a buzzer is used for alert when an object is detected.

 ### Components :
 1. Arduino UNO